Skip to Main Content

 • Roadside assistance: Roadside assistance pays for minor vehicle repairs and services, like towing (up to a certain distance), fuel delivery, battery replacement and flat tire changes.

 • Accident forgiveness: With accident forgiveness, your car insurance premium will not increase after your first at-fault accident.
-Keep in mind that most car insurance companies have limits on the damages that qualify for accident forgiveness and some drivers may not be eligible for the endorsement.
+Keep in mind that most car insurance companies have limits on the damage that qualify for accident forgiveness and some drivers may not be eligible for the endorsement.

 • New car replacement: New car replacement coverage may reimburse you for the cost of a similar year make and model if your existing vehicle gets totaled in a covered loss.